ranjitkshah/SDE-CRACKER/README.md

 ## About The Project
 <img src="https://res.cloudinary.com/ranjitkshah/image/upload/v1609101938/Screenshot_2020-12-28_020851_n3qmof.jpg" />  <img src="https://res.cloudinary.com/ranjitkshah/image/upload/v1609101937/Screenshot_2020-12-28_021311_m5afbm.jpg" />   <img src="https://res.cloudinary.com/ranjitkshah/image/upload/v1609101938/Screenshot_2020-12-28_021333_qmwaty.jpg" />

-There are many great README templates available on GitHub, however, I didn't find one that really suit my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
-* You should element DRY principles to the rest of your life :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have have contributed to expanding this template!

 <!-- GETTING STARTED -->
 ## Getting Started